-When looking at starting a new dental assisting career, there are many things you’ll want to consider, such as the time to become a certified dental assistant, the availability of dental assistant jobs in your city, and the average starting salary of a full-time dental assistant.
+When looking at starting a new career as a dental assistant, there are many things you’ll want to consider, such as the time to become a certified dental assistant, the availability of dental assistant jobs in your city, and the average salary within the dental industry.

-Luckily, a career in dental assisting includes a variety of job titles and salary ranges depending on your preferred career path, along with your education and experience level.
+Luckily, a career as a dental assistant includes a variety of job titles and salaries depending on your preferred career path, along with your education and experience level.

-In this article, we’ll talk about the dental assistant pay scale you can expect and a few insights on how to get higher pay.
-Along the way, we will also cover a few important fundamentals about dental assisting and the dental industry in general.
+In this article, we’ll talk about the average salaries dental assistants make and a few insights on how to get higher pay.
+Along the way, we will also cover a few important fundamentals about dental assistants and the dental industry in general.

 Let’s get into it!